-Average Starting Salary for a Masters Degree Graduate
+Starting Salary with a Master's Degree

 The average starting salary for master's degree graduates can vary greatly based off of several factors, including the type of degree earned.
 For example, a computer science program graduate typically earns more than someone who graduates from a sociology program, even though they both hold a master's degree.
-Salaries for master's degree graduates also vary by region.
-For example, salaries in the northeastern U.S. tend to be higher than salaries in the Midwest due to the higher cost of living.

 Average Starting Salaries by Discipline